opera-project/opera-project.github.io/OperaMediaBundle.md

             extraPlugins: "opera_media_picker"
 ```

+### If your admin url is not the default one

+If your admin url is not `admin` but for instance `/my-secret-admin`
+You must change the `filename` parameter of the fos_ck_editor plugin config from `filename: "plugin.js"` to `filename: "plugin.js?my-secret-admin"`

 ### Add The Media Picker to an easy admin entity form

 If you have a Article Entity that have a relation to the Media class from OperaAdminBundle, you can use `Opera\MediaBundle\Form\MediaEntityType` for the media type to have the media picker instead of a simple text select